conorsheehan97/Double_Pendulum/README.md

 ## Acknowledgments

-This project was inspired by the beauty and complexity of chaotic systems.
 Special thanks to:

 - Sir William Rowan Hamilton (Irishman) for foundational work in mechanics.
+- Everyone online who had the derivation already done so I could act like I did it.